elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 # Microsoft SQL Server Integration

-The Microsoft SQL Server integration package allows you to search, observe and visualize the SQL Server audit logs and metrics through Elasticsearch.
+The Microsoft SQL Server integration package allows you to search, observe and visualize the SQL Server audit logs, as well as performance and transaction log metrics, through Elasticsearch.

 Auditing an instance of the SQL Server Database Engine or an individual database involves tracking and logging events that occur on the Database Engine.

-SQL Server audit lets you create server audits, which can contain server audit specifications for server level events, and database audit specifications for database level events.
+SQL Server audit lets you create server audits, which can contain server audit specifications for server-level events, and database audit specifications for database-level events.

 See: [SQL Server Audit page](https://docs.microsoft.com/en-us/sql/relational-databases/security/auditing/sql-server-audit-database-engine?view=sql-server-ver15) for more information on SQL Server auditing.

 `performance` metrics gathers the list of performance objects available on that server.
 Each server will have a different list of performance objects depending on the installed software.

 `transaction_log` metrics collects all usage stats and the total space usage.

 ## Named Instance

 Microsoft SQL Server has a feature that allows running multiple databases on the same host (or clustered hosts) with separate settings.
-Establish named instance connection by using the instance name along with the host name (Ex: `host/instance_name` or `host:named_instance_port`) to collect metrics.
-Details of the host configuration is provided below.
+Establish a named instance connection by using the instance name along with the hostname (e.g. `host/instance_name` or `host:named_instance_port`) to collect metrics.
+Details of the host configuration are provided below.

 ### Query by Instance Name or Server Name in Kibana

 The data can be visualized in Kibana by filtering based on the instance name and server name.
-The instance name can be filtered by `mssql.metrics.instance_name` and server name by `mssql.metrics.server_name` fields.
+The instance name can be filtered by `mssql.metrics.instance_name` and the server name by `mssql.metrics.server_name` fields.

 ## Permission/Access required for tables

-If you browse MSDN for the following tables, you will find a "Permissions" section which defines the permission needed for each table, e.g [sys.dm_db_log_space_usage](https://learn.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-db-log-space-usage-transact-sql?view=sql-server-ver15) Permissions section.
+If you browse MSDN for the following tables, you will find a "Permissions" section that defines the permission needed for each table, e.g. [sys.dm_db_log_space_usage](https://learn.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-db-log-space-usage-transact-sql?view=sql-server-ver15) Permissions section.

-### 1.transaction_log
+### 1. transaction_log

 - [sys.databases](https://learn.microsoft.com/en-us/sql/relational-databases/system-compatibility-views/sys-sysdatabases-transact-sql?view=sql-server-ver16)
 - [sys.dm_db_log_space_usage](https://learn.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-db-log-space-usage-transact-sql?view=sql-server-ver16)
 - [sys.dm_db_log_stats (DB_ID)](https://learn.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-db-log-stats-transact-sql?view=sql-server-ver16)

-### 2.performance
+### 2. performance

 - [sys.dm_os_performance_counters](https://learn.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-os-performance-counters-transact-sql?view=sql-server-ver16)

 ## Host Configuration

-Integration supports collecting metrics from single host.
-For multi host metrics, each host can be run as a new integration.
+Integration supports collecting metrics from a single host.
+For multi-host metrics, each host can be run as a new integration.

-As part of the input configuration, need to provide the user name, password and the host details.
-The host configuration supports both named instance or default(no-name) instance, as per the syntax below.
+As part of the input configuration, need to provide the user name, password and host details.
+The host configuration supports both named instances or default(no-name) instances, as per the syntax below.

 ### Connecting to Default Instance (host)

-* `host`    ex: `localhost` (Instance name is not needed when connecting to default instance) or
+* `host`        (e.g. `localhost` (Instance name is not needed when connecting to default instance))
-* `host:port ` ex: `localhost:1433`
+* `host:port`   (e.g. `localhost:1433`)

 ### Connecting to Named Instance (host)

-* `host/instance_name`  ex: `localhost/namedinstance_01` or
+* `host/instance_name`          (e.g. `localhost/namedinstance_01`)
-* `host:named_instance_port`  ex: `localhost:60873`
+* `host:named_instance_port`    (e.g. `localhost:60873`)

 ## Compatibility

 The package collects `performance` and `transaction_log` metrics, and `audit` events from the event log.
-Other log sources such as file are not supported.
+Other log sources such as files are not supported.

 ## Configuration